OXID-eSales/oxideshop-user-documentation/releases/index.rst

 ﻿Releases
 ========

-Informieren Sie sich über Neuerungen und Änderungen der Versionen des OXID eShop.
+Find out about innovations and changes in the versions of OXID eShop.

 .. toctree::
    :maxdepth: 1